s9gf4ult/s9gf4ult.github.io/posts/2020-01-20-nixos-config-template-considerations.markdown

 * Cons
   * Very experimental and raw for now.
 May require patched `nix`
   * Requires all parts of your configuration to be flakes
+  * Not very lightweight for first user's config

-## Use git submodule to pin specific commit of nixpkgs
+### Use git submodule to pin specific commit of nixpkgs

 Fetch whole `nixpkgs` as git submodule and pin a commit hash in the config repository